Kisima Music Awards: Kisima Award winners

+The 2008 awards were delayed until September 2009.
+For the combined 2008/2009 the male artist of the year was Nameless, female was Marion Shako, and group was P-Unit.

+The 2011 awards included a posthumous lifetime achievement award for Habel Kifoto.
+Gospel musician Juliani won artist of the year.

 The 2012 winners included Nameless as top Fusion Artiste (also winner of the "Lifetime Achievement Award"), Daddy Owen as top Gospel Artiste, Avril as top Boomba Artiste, Nonini as Hip Hop Artiste, Wyre as top Ragga Reggae Artiste, Camp Mulla as Upcoming Group, P-Unit and Sauti Sol as top Collaboration, Willie Owusu for top Music Video (Color Kwa Face – Nonini), Chameleone for East African Recognition Award, and Daddy Owen / Denno as Artiste / Group of the Year.
 The full list of nominees is also available on the award website.

 Controversy

 The Kisima Awards have experienced their share of controversy.

 In 2004 the then CEO of the scheme Tedd Josiah received the award for Best Producer, and faced allegations of "swinging himself an award".
 He subsequently resigned citing a conflict of interest, and claimed he had pleaded with the judges not to allow him in the category.

 Musicians and producers such as Lydia Achieng Abura have also been critical of the voting system used to decide the awards, citing that SMS was predominantly used by youth and that this combined with the ability to vote an indefinite number of times would produce a flawed representation of the popularity of an artist.
 They claim that voting should lie with a panel of judges.